 Lawn tennis, which differs from ‘royal tennis’ and requires less space, was first played in 1873 by Major Walter Wingfield.
 Created as a game to be enjoyed outside, it was usually played on the greens of large manor houses belonging to the British elite.

-Today, matches at Wimbledon attract fans from all around the world and are watched in over 200 countries.
+Today, matches at Wimbledon attract fans from all around the world and are watched in over 200 countries and regions.
 Although the tournament boasts 18 grass courts, some of the most nail-biting point scoring and exciting relays are often seen on Centre Court; a 15,000-seat stadium that is considered the most iconic tennis court in the world.
 The calibre of guests who nab the coveted Centre Court seats is high too; with the Royal Box reserved purely for the use of the royal family and their guests.

 Celebrity spotting at the Centre Court adds another level of excitement to Wimbledon, with David Beckham, Claire Foy of The Crown and Dame Maggie Smith among those spotted in previous years, alongside royals such as Kate Middleton and Meghan Markle.